What is Upcycling and Why is it Important? (Explained)

-Upcycling helps to achieve two of the 3Rs: reduce and reuse.
-It is a creative and innovative way of giving old or unwanted products and materials a new life by adding value to the product.
+Upcycling helps achieve two of the three Rs: reduce and reuse.
+It is a creative and innovative way of giving old or unwanted products and materials a new life by adding value.

 Upcycling is not a new concept and continues to gain popularity worldwide.
-It is refurbishing or repurposing a material or product to create something of higher quality or value.
+It involves refurbishing or repurposing a material or product to create something of higher quality or value.
 This gives old or unwanted materials a second life, which reduces pollution and waste.

 What is the difference between recycling and upcycling?